code-lover636/code-lover636/README.md

 ## 💫 About Me:
-Aravind Ashokan is an ambitious and curious programmer with 2 years of experience in web development.
-He is currently learning full-stack web development and is interested in building websites, web applications, and utilizing web scrapping and APIs.
-Aravind is dedicated to staying up to date with the latest technologies and best practices in the field, and is eager to continue learning and expanding his skills.
+I am an ambitious and curious programmer.
+I am currently learning full-stack web development and is interested in building websites, web applications, and utilizing web scrapping and APIs.
+I am dedicated to staying up to date with the latest technologies and best practices in the field, and is eager to continue learning and expanding his skills.

 ## 🌐 Socials: